![]() |

 JUNE 2002 |

-Note on the right side of the above photo that the end of the jetty that came from the North into the harbor still exists -- it is also shown on the '49 map.
+Note on the right side, the end of the jetty that came from the North into the harbor -- it is also shown on the map.